blakeSaucier/councilVote/README.md

 - A Measure is evaluated as PASSED if it receives a majority vote (> 50%) or if a minimum percentage of YES votes was defined and that threshold was reached.

 ## Testing
 I added some quick tests around the domain and the use cases.
 Of course, it's better to have more tests but I only have limited time.
+- `cd` in `test/CouncilVote.Test/`
+- `dotnet run`